-A pathologist is a scientist in the medical or biological field who studies the causes, nature, and effects of disease in both plant and animal life forms.
+A pathologist is a physician in the medical field who studies the causes, nature, and effects of disease.
 The field of pathology is broad with concentrations on changes in cells, tissues, and organs that are the result of a disease.

 A Pathologist could:

 Examine kidney tissues of a patient under a microscope to determine if the patient is in need of a transplant.

 Perform an autopsy to decide if the person died of homicide or natural causes.
 This information could be used to help solve a crime.

 Look over the blood test of a pregnant woman to determine if the child she is carrying will be born in good health.

 Pathologists typically work in one of three main areas of discipline: as teachers, investigators, or diagnosticians.
 The ability to integrate clinical data with biochemical, molecular, and physiological laboratory studies is fundamental to the work performed on a daily basis.

 Individuals who work in the academic field impart their knowledge to medical students, medical colleagues, and other trainees at various levels.
 Investigators in the field of pathology use laboratory science for disease models, clinical studies, and other experimental programs to further advance the field knowledge, understanding, and treatment options for various diseases.
 This information is used to both treat and diagnose patients more aggressively in the future.
 Professionals who work in clinical laboratories or medical settings practice as consulting physicians who develop and apply their knowledge of laboratory and tissue analysis in order to diagnose and treat disease in patients.